Laying GeoCeramica®

 - MBI Tilemaster cutting blades

-- Jointing material (MBI Weed-Free Jointing Sand or Aqua Color Joints)
+- Grout (MBI Weed-free grout sand or Aqua Color Joints)

 Instructions

-The unique aspect of GeoCeramica® is that it can be laid directly onto a prepared sand bed.
-No special foundation is required, and it is suitable for virtually all soil types.
-We recommend using clean masonry sand to a minimum depth of 10 cm on well-draining subsoil.
-For soft or poorly draining soil, such as clay or peat, a minimum depth of 20 cm is advised.
-Optionally, the top 5 cm may be replaced with a layer of crushed stone (1–3 mm fraction) for excellent drainage.
-For jointing in this case, we recommend MBI Weed-Free Sand.
-Additional stabilisation using TRASS cement, a lime-free type of cement, is a good option to reduce the risk of settling.
-If you plan to use a cement-based jointing compound (rigid joint), a stabilised base is essential.
-For such compounds, for example AquaColor Joints, we recommend stabilisation using 25 kg of TRASS cement per 8 to 10 m² of tiling.
-This ensures a stable yet permeable base.
+The unique feature of GeoCeramica® is that it can be laid directly onto the prepared sand bed.
+No special foundation is required and it is suitable for virtually any type of soil.
+We recommend clean masonry sand with a minimum thickness of 10 cm on a well-drained substrate.
+For soft or poorly drained substrates, such as clay or peat soil, a sand bed of at least 20 cm is recommended.
+Optionally, you can also replace the top 5 cm with a layer of road grit with a fraction of 1-3 mm.
+This has excellent draining properties.
+In that case, we recommend MBI weed-free sand as a jointing compound.
+Extra stabilisation by mixing in TRASS cement, a lime-free type of cement, is a good option.
+In this case, your patio will be less prone to subsidence.
+If you are going to use a cement-bound jointing compound (hard joint), a stabilised substrate is necessary.
+With a hard jointing compound, such as AquaColor Joints, we recommend stabilisation with 25 kg of TRASS cement per 8 to 10 m² of tiling, so that the substrate is stabilised but remains water-permeable.

 Cutting GeoCeramica®

-In areas where the pattern does not fit perfectly, tiles can be cut to size.
-Always use water cooling (e.g., a tile saw table) when cutting to prevent damage from overheating.
-For cutting GeoCeramica®, we recommend the MBI Tilemaster Ceramics.
-These are available in two sizes and suitable for both tile saws and bench saws, thanks to their removable shaft ring.
+In places where the pattern does not fit, you can cut the tiles to size.
+When cutting, always use water cooling (tile saw table) to prevent damage from overheating.
+We recommend the MBI Tilemaster Ceramics for sawing GeoCeramica®.
+Available in two sizes, it can be used for stone saws and saw tables thanks to its removable shaft ring.
 Read more about cutting GeoCeramica® to size.

-Installation is fast, and the special built-in spacers ensure perfect joints.
-Any skilled professional or experienced DIYer can handle this.
-For jointing GeoCeramica®, we recommend using our MBI Weed-Free Jointing Sand or AquaColor Ceramic Joints.
-Calculate the required amount of jointing material.
+Laying is quick and the special integrated spacers ensure perfect joints.
+Any professional or experienced DIYer can do this.
+For grouting GeoCeramica®, we recommend our MBI Weed-Free Grout or AquaColor Ceramic Joints.

-Ceramic tiles generally exhibit a slight camber.
-This curvature is measured and must fall within defined tolerances, which are determined over a specific length.
-As the format increases, these values may vary more widely.
-In practical terms, the outer edges of our 120x30 cm tiles may show a curvature that is within acceptable limits, but still requires specific installation advice.
+Ceramic tiles in general often have a slight curvature.
+This curvature is tested and must fall within certain tolerances.
+These tolerances are determined over a certain distance.
+As the size increases, these values can vary further.
+In concrete terms, this means that the outer edges of our 120x30 cm tiles have a curvature that is permitted and acceptable, but must be accompanied by good advice.